viperML/neohome/src/content/blog/channels-to-flakes/index.md

 ---
-title: 'Channels to flakes'
+title: Channels to flakes
+slug: channels-to-flakes
 pubDate: 2022-02-12T14:49:55Z
-tags: ['nix']
-draft: false
-summary: Pin your channels and registry in a flake-based NixOS or home-manager installation
+summary: Use the flake registry as a legacy channel replacement.
 ---